octallium/website/docs/index.md

 ## Introduction

-**Octallium** is an online ninja training school ⚔️ for the Learning Enthusiast and dedicated to the programming toddlers.
+**Octallium** is an online ninja training school ⚔️ for the **Coding Enthusiast** and dedicated to the programming toddlers.
 Start by learning how to hold basic programming chopsticks 🥢, then take the journey all the way to becoming a Programming Zen Master 🐲.

 We don't make any assumption about your prior programming knowledge and try to teach everything from scratch.